someweisguy/esp_dmx/README.md

   dmx_send(DMX_NUM_2);

   // Process the next DMX packet (while the previous is being sent) here...
-  // For example, increment the value of each slot excluding the start-code. for (int i = 1; i < DMX_PACKET_SIZE; ++i) {
+  // For example, increment the value of each slot excluding the start code. for (int i = 1; i < DMX_PACKET_SIZE; ++i) {
     ++data[i];
   }